oiraqi/paradigms/P2-Integration/rs-json-openapi/README.md

 You will get your initialized Gradle project as a zip file.
 Unzip it and this will be your work/project directory.

 ## Generate the OpenAPI Service Description
-Here, we adopt a Jav-first approach.
+Here, we adopt a Java-first approach.
 So, we generate the OpenAPI service description from ma.aui.sse.paradigms.integration.rs.provider.Calculator.
 To do so, we use Springdoc-OpenAPI library:
 - Add 'org.springdoc:springdoc-openapi-ui:1.5.5' dependency to build.gradle